‘It’s our place, our land’

 Traditional owner Reggie Uluru, 2015

 A management board was set up to make decisions about the park.
-The board members are made up mostly of Anangu people, along with government representatives.
+The board members are mostly Anangu people, along with government representatives.
 The park is still jointly managed today.

 In 1987 the Uluru-Kata Tjuta National Park was added to the UNESCO World Heritage List for its natural values.
 In 1994 the park was also added to the list for its value as a living cultural landscape.

-A Cultural Centre was opened in 1995, and in 2000 the Sydney Olympic torch started its journey by circling the base of Uluru.
+A cultural centre was opened in 1995.
+In 2000 the Sydney Olympic torch started its journey by circling the base of Uluru.

 Why has climbing Uluru been a problem?

 Traditional owners were not consulted as further changes were made, such as extending the chain in 1976.
 The climb attracted more and more tourists.
-Over the years 37 people have died climbing Uluru, and many more have needed to be rescued.
+Over the years 37 people died climbing Uluru and many more needed to be rescued.
 The Anangu people feel deeply responsible for visitors’ injuries and deaths.

 Most importantly, Uluru is a sacred site for the Anangu.
 The Anangu have always believed that climbing Uluru is against the Tjukurpa, the belief system that guides every aspect of their lives.
 The tourist trail up Uluru followed the traditional path taken by ancestral Mala men when they arrived at Uluru.